 4. 13 Diamonds.

 AAA’s famous diamonds make an appearance in the Tower of Terror in Hollywood Studios.
 While waiting in the queue, take a look behind the concierge of the Hollywood Tower Hotel to spot the AAA plaque that designates it as an unlucky 13 Diamond Rated hotel (the highest AAA Diamond Rating is actually five.)
-In the case of wait times, the number is a good sign – if you see 13 minutes posted on the standby line for the Tower of Terror or The Haunted Mansion, it usually means there is no wait at all.
+In the case of wait times, the number is a good sign.
+If you see 13 minutes posted on the standby line for the Tower of Terror, it usually means there is no wait at all – same for the Haunted Mansion.

 5. Forced Perspective.